COVID-19 EVIDENCE BITES, FILTERED AND APPRAISED BY THENNT.COM

-In contrast, contact tracings of many hundreds of thousands of cases around the world have identified index events of contact with a symptomatic patient in the overwhelming majority.
-Computer modeling studies have suggested patients with incubating infection may be infectious up to 2 or more days prior to symptoms, though these studies and contact tracings rely on patient recall.
-One South Korean report discussed patients with mild symptoms which the authors termed ‘subclinical’.
-These individuals were important spreaders and had symptoms like sore throat and cough mild enough not to be apparent without directed examination and interview.
+In contrast, contact tracings of many hundreds of thousand s of cases around the world have identified index events of contact with a symptomatic patient in the overwhelming majority.
+Computer modeling studies have suggested patients with incubating infection may be infectious up to 2 or more days prior to symptoms, though these studies and tracings rely on recall, and often come to implausible conclusions (e.g. serial intervals shorter than the virus’ incubation period).
+In addition, one revealing South Korean report found important spreaders and ‘superspreaders’ with symptoms like sore throat and cough mild enough not to be apparent without careful examination and questioning.

-As the world becomes increasingly aware of Covid-19 and its dangers, and people more assiduously avoid symptomatic persons, pre-symptomatic or subclinical spread may be increasingly important.
-Indeed with significant social distancing, widespread awareness, and mask wearing, one would expect to see asymptomatic transmissions quickly overtake all other forms.
-At this point, however, truly asymptomatic transmission seems, based on contact tracings, to remain, at most, a minority of transmissions.
+As the world becomes increasingly aware of Covid-19 and its dangers, presymptomatic or subclinical spread may be increasingly important.
+With physical distancing and mask wearing, one would expect to see asymptomatic transmissions quickly overtake all other forms.
+At this point, however, pre- and asymptomatic transmission, based on contact tracing and existing evidence, remains a minority of discoverable transmissions.